How to file a Request for Reconsideration (RfR)

 For more information, contact us.

-Reasons for filing an RfR
+Reasons for filing a Request for Reconsideration

 - You believe that your assessed value is too high or too low.

-- The property data on your Notice of Assessment or on AboutMyProperty is incorrect.
+- The property data on your Notice of Assessment or on MPAC AboutMyProperty is incorrect.
 For example, you may want to update the information we have on file on the size of your building or the area of your land.

 - You believe your property classification should be different.